bdemsky/agentgraph/README.md

             ARG2 --- ARG2_DESCRIPTION
             ...
 ```
-only arguments with descriptions are included as part of the tool.

 ### Top-Level Scheduler Creation

+To create a schedule to run task.
+The argument specifies the default
+model to use.

 ```
 scheduler = agentgraph.getRootScheduler(model)
 ```

-Creates a schedule to run task.
-The argument specifies the default
-model to use.

 ### Running Python Tasks

+To run a Python task we use:

 ```
 scheduler.runPythonAgent(function, pos, kw, out, vmap)